Seatis/my-teaching-materials/java-gui/1-swing-basics/README.md

 - Set DefaultCloseOperation

 ### "Window position and properties"
-*Shows fixed size window to center of your screen*
+*Fixed size window to center of your screen*
 - JFrame
   - setSize
   - setResizable